Confessions of a Peaks Island Recreational Lobsterman:

 Mistake #3: Hold onto the buoy until the trap settles on the seafloor.
 Repeat after me: Release the buoy only after the line goes slack and the trap is on the seafloor.

 It makes sense.
 Between the time you pull, empty, and rebait a trap, your boat may drift over deeper water.
 If you are fishing with short lines in shallow water this is a good way to lose your gear.

-My son-in-law, Dan, and I hunted for that buoy nearly every day at low-tide.
+My son-in-law, Dan, and I hunted for that buoy nearly every day at low tide.
 I figured it was lost.
-On the lowest tide of the month, I was idling in the general vicinity of my lost buoy with Dan on the bow peering into the water.
-“I see it!” he shouted.
+On the lowest tide of the month, I was idling in the general vicinity of my lost buoy with Dan on the bow peering into the water when he shouted, “I see it!”
 In a blink of an eye, he stripped down and dove into the water.
 I shut down the motor and watched as he wrestled with the buoy like an alligator wrestler.
 Because Dan is stronger than stink, he was able to reach up and grab onto the stern while holding onto the buoy.

 Mistake #4: You can’t swim a buoy topside but if anyone can, Dan can.

 I grabbed a boat hook and snared the buoy.
 Dan and the buoy came aboard.
 Inside the trap were a collection of sea squirts and whelk, rockweed and sea-lettuce, a small flounder, a sculpin and an eel, but no lobsters.

 Into the fall I fished the shoreline along Cushing Island and Peaks.
 One day I pulled up a trap and it was a load.
 Hand over hand I raised it to the surface and muscled it aboard.
 Inside the empty trap were four bricks.
 I looked around.
 I was close by several buoys belonging to one of the Peaks Island lobstermen.
 I guessed that my line had entangled his gear.